Skip to content

 Question

-1. Try to change the masses m1, m2 and lengths l1, l2 of the links in the dynamics_params.yaml (gravity_compensation) file.
-What are the effects of having incorrent dynamics parameters when launching the gravity compensation controller?
+1. Try changing the masses m1, m2 and lengths l1, l2 of the links in the dynamics_params.yaml (gravity compensation) file.
+What are the effects of having incorrect dynamic parameters when launching the gravity compensation controller?

 2. Try the same for the dynamics cancellation.
 In this case, you can also change the parameters b1 and b2.
 What are the effects when launching the dynamics cancellation controller?